emqx/emqx-docs/en_US/modules/exproto.md

 After successfully deploying the gRPC service, you can open the multi-language extension protocol access module through the dashboard page, and configure the following three parts to use it successfully:

-1. The listening address of ExProto's `ConnectionApdapter` service.
+1. The listening address of ExProto `ConnectionAdapter` service.
 Used to receive gRPC requests.
 2. Configure **Listener (Listener)** to provide TCP/UDP/SSL/DTLS address monitoring.
 Used to monitor and receive device connections.
 3. Specify a service address of `ConnectionHandler` for each listener.
 A service used to send various event callbacks to users.